 I think it’s safe to say that nobody wants a letter from the IRS and all of us want our return to come as quickly as possible.

 While there’s no foolproof way of avoiding mistakes on your tax return, tax experts we reached out to gave us 11 common mistakes and tips that will help you know how to avoid them.

 Tax Mistake #1: You Rush Through Your Tax Return

-It might not the money that’s fueling your haste, though.
-Waiting until the last second to file can also cause stress, which may lead to mistakes, says Gail Rosen, a New Jersey-based CPA with more than 35 years of experience in the accounting field.
+Let’s face it; we procrastinate with our taxes.
+And when we wait until the last second, we rush the paperwork and that can cause mistakes, says Gail Rosen, a New Jersey-based CPA with more than 35 years of experience in the accounting field.